 HDI’s service management awards recognize support organizations that have generated positive results in service management.
 In addition to recognizing excellence in our industry, these awards promote service improvement and enable organizations to learn from the experiences of others.

 Each award addresses a specific area of service management, and applicants are asked to demonstrate how they implemented or improved projects or initiatives that brought measurable value to their organizations in the preceding eighteen months.
-The two awards, to be presented each year at FUSION, are the HDI Service Improvement Award and the HDI Knowledge-Centered Support Award.
+The two awards, to be presented each year at Service Management World, are the HDI Service Improvement Award and the HDI Knowledge-Centered Service Award.

 All applications will be judged on the scope of the challenge (20%), the strategy and actions taken (30%), the results of the change (40%), and the lessons learned (10%).
 The application should show clear evidence of the organization’s innovation and creativity, the integration of best practices, stakeholder involvement, and business alignment.